 Weinstein International Fellowship

 The JAMS Foundation established the Weinstein International Fellowship Program in 2008 to provide opportunities for individuals from outside the United States to visit the US to learn more about dispute resolution processes and practices, and to pursue a project of their own design that serves to advance the resolution of disputes in their home countries.
-By 2017, 94 individuals representing 72 countries will have participated in the Fellowship Program.
+Through 2015, 72 individuals representing more than 50 countries have participated in the Fellowship Program.
 The Foundation also established the annual Warren Knight Award and provides a US$25,000 grant to an organisation that promotes dispute prevention and conflict resolution.

 Arbitral procedure before JAMS International

-JAMS and JAMS International panellists include some of the most distinguished retired judges and attorneys in Europe and the United States.
-Most of JAMS' panellists are full-time mediators and arbitrators, which allows for the avoidance of conflicts and ease of scheduling cases.
+JAMS and JAMS International panelists include some of the most distinguished retired judges and attorneys in Europe and the United States.
+Most of JAMS panellists are full-time mediators and arbitrators, which allows for the avoidance of conflicts and ease of scheduling cases.
 Information about JAMS arbitrators and mediators, including detailed CVs, can be found at www.jamsinternational.com and www.jamsadr.com.

-Appointment of Arbitrators is governed by article 8 of the JAMS International Arbitration Rules (JIAR) which, similarly to the ICC, calls for party appointments.
-Appointed arbitrators need not be affiliated with JAMS.
+Appointment of arbitrators is governed by article 7 of JAMS International Arbitration Rules (JIAR) which, similarly to the ICC, calls for party appointments.
 (All arbitrators, of course, are required to be impartial and independent.)
 If the parties have not agreed on the number of arbitrators, one arbitrator will be appointed unless JAMS International determines in its discretion that three arbitrators are appropriate because of the size, complexity or other circumstances of the case.
 If the parties have agreed on a procedure for appointing the arbitrators, that procedure will be followed.
 If the parties have not agreed, then JAMS will follow a list procedure.

 Costs, fees and other service charges

-For hearings of one day or less that are cancelled or continued by or upon the application of one or both of the parties 30 days or more prior to the hearing date, fees are 100% refundable except for any arbitrator time reserved.
-For hearings of two days or more that are cancelled or continued 60 days or more prior to the hearing date, fees are 100% refundable except for any arbitrator time reserved.
-For hearings that are cancelled or continued inside the cancellation/continuance period, fees are non-refundable.
-However, the cancellation/continuance policy is set by the arbitrators and therefore may vary.
+For hearings of one day or less that are cancelled or continued by or upon the application of one or both of the parties 30 days or more prior to the hearing date, fees are 100 per cent refundable except for any arbitrator time reserved.
+For hearings of two days or more that are cancelled or continued 60 days or more prior to the hearing date, fees are 100 per cent refundable except for any arbitrator time reserved.
+For hearings that are cancelled or continued inside the cancellation or continuance period fees are non-refundable.
+However, the cancellation/continuance policy is set by the individual arbitrators and therefore may vary.
 This is because time reserved and later cancelled generally cannot be replaced.
-In all cases involving non-refundable time, the party causing the continuance or cancellation is responsible for the cancellation charges.
+In all cases involving non-refundable time, the party causing the continuance or cancellation is responsible for the fees of all parties.